sjahu/sjahu.github.io/blog/_posts/2022-12-04-oregon-scientific.md

 <a href="https://en.wikipedia.org/wiki/Manchester_code#/media/File:Manchester_encoding_both_conventions.svg">Wikipedia</a>
 {% endfigure %}

 For protocol v2.1, each bit is sent twice, but inverted the first time.
-So, for example, the bit sequence `1011` is actually transmitted as `01100101`, which, in Manchester coding, becomes `off-on-on-off-on-off-off-on-off-on-on-off-off-on-on-off`, with each on or off state held for (1/1024)/2 seconds.
+So, for example, the bit sequence `1011` is actually transmitted as `01100101`, which, in Manchester coding, becomes `off-on-on-off-on-off-off-on-off-on-on-off-off-on-on-off`, with each `on` or `off` state held for (1/1024)/2 seconds.
 The entire sequence is then repeated, after a short delay of 10.9 ms according to the PDF, or about 55 ms based on my observations.
 Since we both apparently used THGR122NX sensors, we can probably conclude that the specific length of the delay doesn't matter.

-As you can see from the example above, in this scheme, a transmission is composed of intervals where the signal is either on or off for either a long or short time (depending on whether adjacent half-cycles are the same state).
-In the PDF, the author describes a sensor which always cuts short the on pulses by a consistent amount.
-My sensor didn't exhibit the same behaviour: rather, the duration of individual on and off pulses varied wildly, but the *average* clock rate was still almost precisely 1024 Hz.
+As you can see from the example above, in this scheme, a transmission is composed of intervals where the signal is either `on` or `off` for either a long or short time (depending on whether adjacent half-cycles are the same state).
+In the PDF, the author describes a sensor which always cuts short the `on` pulses by a consistent amount.
+My sensor didn't exhibit the same behaviour: rather, the duration of individual `on` and `off` pulses varied wildly, but the *average* clock rate was still almost precisely 1024 Hz.

 The Oregon Scientific receiver is very picky about the clock rate of the signal; any more than a few microseconds off per cycle and it'll ignore the transmission.
 I found that if I used Arduino's `delayMicroseconds` function to pause for 488 μs between state changes, the resulting RF pulses were actually too long for the receiver.
-Thus, the nominal delay should be callibrated depending on the hardware generating the signal so that the real signal is clocked as closely as possible to 1024 Hz (976.5 μs per cycle).
+Thus, the nominal delay must be callibrated depending on the hardware generating the signal so that the real signal is clocked as closely as possible to 1024 Hz (976.5 μs per cycle).
 This is mentioned by readers in the comments on [this blog post](http://www.connectingstuff.net/blog/encodage-protocoles-oregon-scientific-sur-arduino/), in which the author, Olivier Lebrun, described a simulated v2.1 sensor that could be picked up by an aftermarket base station; as the commenters there and my experience can attest, the original base stations are pickier about timing.

 ## Data format

 V2.1 protocol data frames vary in length between sensor models.
 There are more details on other sensors in the osengr PDF; here's the format of the data transmitted by my THGR122NX sensor.

 Each frame is 96 bits long, divided into 24 nibbles.
-The nibbles are transmitted in order, with each one transmitted least-significant-bit-first; e.g. the nibble `0x8` (`1000` in binary) would be transmitted as `0`, `0`, `0`, `1` with respect to time.
+The nibbles are transmitted in order, with each one transmitted least-significant-bit-first; e.g. the nibble `0x8` (`1000` in binary) would be transmitted as `0`, `0`, `0`, `1`.

 - `0-3`: The first four nibbles are a pre-amble consisting of 16 `1` bits.
 Recall that each bit is transmitted twice, inverted first, so really this results in a transmission of `01010101010101010101010101010101`.
 This is used to alert the receiver that a message is incoming and to give its automatic gain control circuit a chance to callibrate itself to the signal strength.
 In theory, it also allows a receiver to recover the clock rate of the signal, but the Oregon Scientific base station doesn't do that.
 - `4`: The sync nibble (`0xa`) identifies where the pre-amble ends and where the message payload begins.